Glass filter media2 January 2020

 Glass has been used as a filtration medium since the early 1900s.
 But refined glass filter media have been available only in the last 20 years.
 Media currently available and widely used for pool filtration are either recycled, crushed glass or virgin glass beads.

-Glass seems to function perfectly well as a filter medium, but additional claims about disinfection byproducts have not been substantiated.
+Glass seems to function perfectly well as a filter medium.
 This technical note is about its practical application.

 Specification and quality